CHILD Permagarden Training – Uganda

-The step by step Terra Firma Method will be used throughout to guide learners and future trainers how to make the most suitable all-organic, water-conserving, nutrition-focused, home garden for this particular climate and culture.
+The step-by-step Terra Firma Method will be used throughout to guide learners and future trainers on how to make the most suitable all-organic, water-conserving, nutrition-focused, home garden for this particular climate and culture.

 These 25 men and women were highly engaged and excited to learn how to control and save their rainwater.
 Over just 3 days they learned and practiced many new skills: how to assess and creatively capture local organic materials; how to protect their landscape from both the maximum and the minimum rains; how to easily make high quality compost for moisture retention and soil health; how to plant and manage a bio-intensive, diverse vegetable garden; and how to see this garden as a true “water holding tank” to provide nutritious food all year round.